-Which is why 10 remote Aboriginal art organisations and artists will join with us at our NAIDOC Blak Markets at Barangaroo and celebrate our people’s skills and talent at this vibrant national marketplace which shows our people “there is a future in culture,"
+Which is why 11 remote Aboriginal art organisations and their artists joined with us at our NAIDOC Blak Markets at Barangaroo to celebrate our people’s skills and talent at this vibrant national marketplace which shows our people “there is a future in culture,"

 What the Heart in Art aims to do

-The Heart in Art connects important parts of the Aboriginal and Torres Strait art and craft supply chain across Australia at the Blak Markets at Barangaroo.
+The Heart in Art connects important parts of the Aboriginal and Torres Strait Islander art and craft supply chain across Australia at the Blak Markets.
 The reason for Heart in Art is to ensure increased employment & economic development opportunities are available for Indigenous communities, and at the same time developing cultural leadership skills in Aboriginal and Torres Strait Island young people, giving them the tools to overcome many social problems including mental health, suicide and incarceration.

 Heart in Art also creates a platform for collaboration, communication and shared opportunities between Art Centres and Artists to build a nationwide Arts & crafts network driven by community.

 Breaking Barriers and solving the issues: We recognize that cultural & community isolation can be an enormous barrier for many Aboriginal and Torres Strait Island young people and communities, particularly remote communities.
 This initiative shows that there are solutions to these issues if the right structure and support is built.
 We also recognize that the cultural resilience of remote communities can benefit urban-living Aboriginal and Torres Strait Island people, hence The Heart in Art is a program about two-way learning, in urban and remote Australia.